yizhangid/knowledgeinscript/README.md

 knowledgeinscript
 =================
+Why:
+    I am bad at memoring things.
+I perfer scrripting the knowledge I obtained from time to time.

+What:
     Here are scripts relate to my every day QA work at for IPA project (freeipa.org).
 They born to be open sourced since this is an open source project.

     ::Script Naming Stratage:: <topic>.<target>.<action>.<type>

     topic: ipa = ipa project related scripts rhel= red hat enterprise linux administration scripts